joshenoy/sathyabh.at/content/blog/2016-08-12-the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe.md

   - udupi

 ---
-I&#8217;ve always wanted to go on long road trips, but with both Jo and me working, trying to find a contiguous block of holiday has been rather difficult.
+I've always wanted to go on long road trips, but with both Jo and me working, trying to find a contiguous block of holiday has been rather difficult.
 With me <a href="https://sathyabh.at/2016/07/28/keepin-busy-for-a-month/" target="_blank">taking a break</a> and Eid holiday coming during middle of the week, we got a chance to do our road trip.
 Part 2 continues..

 <!--more-->